Codeforces

 Proof.

 By Subtask 2, the problem is the MST problem on distinct selected colors with edge weights $\mathrm{dis}$.
-Lemma 3 shows that the algorithm is Kruskal’s algorithm on exactly that graph.
+Lemma 3 shows that the one-by-one algorithm is Kruskal’s algorithm on exactly that graph, and Lemma 4 shows that the divide-and-conquer rollback DSU performs the same Kruskal merges.
 Kruskal returns a minimum spanning tree when one exists.

 If the selected colors remain disconnected after all $k$, then no available edges can connect all of them, so no connected new graph can be built.